All Episodes

 So I got my hopes up.

-I sent in my reel and my resume, and I got the message.
+I sent in my reel and my resume.

-I got the message that I'm sorry you're not what we're looking for.
+I got the message that, I'm sorry, you're not what we're looking for.

 So I thought that was over.

-I had no money, and I needed this job.
+And I needed this job.

 I really needed this big position.

-And I went in for the interview, and they're like, Yes, you're perfect for you know, we can't wait.
+And they're like, yes, you're perfect for, you know, we can't wait.

-And two weeks later, I got a letter in the mail saying, um, we're not hiring right now.
+And two weeks later, I got a letter in the mail saying, we're not hiring right now.

 So I was devastated.